-For testing purposes, the GROUP_ID will change frequently, and you get all of the alerts the come from the given stream.
+For testing purposes, the GROUP\ID will change frequently, and you get all of the alerts the come from the given stream.
 Then you will set up your annotator program to run continuously, perhaps in a screen session on a server machine, or started every hour by cron.

-In that case, the GROUP_ID will remain constant, so you won't get any alerts twice.
+In that case, the GROUP\ID will remain constant, so you won't get any alerts twice.

 A much simpler code is possible if for example the annotation is the classification results from another broker.
-In that case, only the call to L.annotator () is necessary.
+In that case, only the call to L.annotator() is necessary.

 '''

 import json, sys, settings

 import lasair

 This function deals with an object once it is received from Lasair

 def handle_object(objectId, L, topic_out):

 from the objectId, we can get all the info that Lasair has

 objectInfo = L.objects([objectId])[0]

 print(objectInfo.keys())

 if not objectInfo:

 return 0

 objectInfo.keys():

 -- objectData: about the object and its features

-#

-#

--- candidates: the lightcurve of detections and nondetections
+-- objectData: about the object and its features

--- sherlock: the sherlock information
+-- objectData: about the object and its features

-#

--- TNS: any crossmatch with the TNS database

-analyse object here.
-The following is a toy annotation

-classdict

-= {'fruit': 'apple'}

 '''

+- # -- sherlock: the sherlock information - # -- TNS: any crossmatch with the TNS database